jinuk0211/rag_replica/README.md

         fewshot_cot_prompt = self.fewshot_cot_prompt if not paraphrased else self.fewshot_cot_prompt_rephrased
         question += "\n\n" + hint if hint is not None else ""
         io_input = self.fewshot_cot_config["prompt_template"].format(examples=fewshot_cot_prompt, instruction=question)
+"prompt_template": "A chat between a curious user and an AI assistant.
+The assistant gives step-by-step solutions to the user's questions.
+You are presented with observations or results related to a phenomenon.
+Based on the information provided, infer the possible reasons or explanations for the observed outcomes.
+In the end of assistant's response, a final answer must be given in the format of \"The answer is: <ANSWER>.\", where <ANSWER> should only be \"A\", \"B\", \"C\" or \"D\" without any description.\n\n{examples}\n\n### Instruction:\n{instruction}\n\n### Response:\n\nPlease answer it in a complete sentence",

         io_output_list = self.io.generate(
             io_input,
             num_return=num_return,